 - Based in the United States, U.S. territories, or Tribal lands

 - Publishers (literary magazines and presses);

-- Literary or writers’ centers, book festivals, Writers in the Schools programs, and literary presenting organizations.
+- Literary or writers’ centers, book festivals, Writers in the Schools programs, literary presenting organizations, and other literary organizations.

-Decisions about the eligibility of applications as determined by these three organizations are final.
+Decisions about the eligibility of applications as determined by the three managing organizations were final.

-Award decisions will be approved and finalized by members of the Board of Directors of the three organizations.
+Applications were reviewed by independent panelists who were named on the three administering organizations’ websites.
+Panel ratings formed the basis for funding.
+Award decisions were approved and finalized by members of the Board of Directors of the three managing organizations.